Fullyverified/PathTracer_Java/README.md

 2. Print (render) the final output :)
 3. Spawn a new ray at the intersection towards the direction of each lightsource to test for shadows
 4. Implemenet path tracing (?)

+Known Bugs:
+Certain resolutions will cause an Array Index out of bounds error.